Islamic State and weapons of mass destruction: Chemical weapons program

 The United States and the UN confirmed that labs within the Mosul University had been used to make mustard gas.
 According to the UN, IS also had a research and development team in Mosul University, Anbar province, and Hawija, Kirkuk Governorate.

 An IS chemical weapons factory (pictured) was uncovered and destroyed by the SDF on 9 March 2017.
 According to an SDF commander, the chemical weapons factory was built by the Syrian government and was expanded upon by IS.

 IS used Chechens, Southeast Asians and former chemical weapons researchers for Al-Qaeda in Iraq and other Iraqi jihadist militants before the creation of IS.

 Alleged dirty bomb plot

 In July 2014, IS militants seized 88 lb of uranium from the Mosul University.
-The material was non-enriched and so could only be used to build a "dirty bomb", spreading nuclear material to create a health hazard; it could not be used to build the type of nuclear bomb possessed by state actors such as the United States and France.
+The material was non-enriched and so could only be used to build a "dirty bomb", spreading nuclear material to create a health hazard; it could not be used to build the type of nuclear bomb possessed by nuclear-capable nations.